Transient effects in quantum dots contacted via topological superconductor: Abstract

 \section{Abstract}

 We investigate gradual development of the quasiparticle states in two quantum dots attached to opposite sides of the topological superconducting nanowire, hosting the boundary modes.
 Specifically, we explore the non-equilibrium cross-correlations transmitted between these quantum dots via the zero-energy Majorana modes.
-From the analytical and numerical results we reveal nonlocal features in the transient behavior of electron pairing, which subsequently cease while the hybrid structure evolves towards its asymptotic steady limit configuration.
-We estimate duration of these temporary nonlocal phenomena and inspect their possible manifestation in the quench-driven processes.
-Such dynamical effects might play an important role in braiding protocols of the topological and/or conventional superconducting quantum bits using nanoscopic hybrid structures.
+Our analytical and numerical results reveal the nonlocal features observable in the transient behavior of electron pairing, which subsequently cease while the hybrid structure evolves towards its asymptotic steady-state configuration.
+We estimate duration of these temporary phenomena.
+Using non-perturbative scheme of the time-dependent numerical renormalization group technique we also analyze nonequilibrium signatures of the correlation effects competing with the proximity induced electron pairing.
+These dynamical processes could manifest themselves in braiding protocols imposed on the topological and/or conventional superconducting quantum bits, using superconducting hybrid nanostructures.